Guides

 The secret is to get inside the teenage brain, say psychologists.
 Mohamad Naamani, Clinical Psychologist, Priory Wellbeing Centre, Abu Dhabi.
 Mr Naamani explained to SchoolsCompared:

+“The teenage brain is in flux.
+The prefrontal cortex, the part of the brain responsible for planning, reasoning, and decision-making, is still developing during adolescence.
+Teenagers thus tend to be more focused on short-term goals and instant gratification.
 As a result, some teenagers may struggle to understand the long-term benefits of studying – and may find it difficult to motivate themselves to revise.”

 GEMS_INARTICLE